HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/beginner/2020-02-02-the-elements-of-a-blockchain.md

 permalink: technology/beginner/the-elements-of-a-blockchain/
 topic: technology
 level: beginner
-chapter: "How Does it work?"
+chapter: "How does a Blockchain work?"
 ---

 The last articles stated that on one hand, the blockchain is a data structure, a way to store information.
 On the other hand, it is a protocol to transfer value and the miners are the bookkeepers of a blockchain.
 We want to discuss the parties that play a part in the blockchain ecosystem in this article.
 Let's first talk about the term protocol again before we discuss that.